spokestack/spokestack.io/content/docs/Python/nlu.md

 ## Usage

-As mentioned in the [Getting Started](getting-started) guide, initializing the Spokestack NLU is done using a fluent interface, just like other Spokestack components.
+As mentioned in the [Getting Started](getting-started) guide, initializing the Spokestack NLU is just like other Spokestack components.

 ```python
 from spokestack.nlu.tflite import TFLiteNLU